jkedzier/Movies-ETL/README.md

 # Movies-ETL

+To support an automated pipeline, a Python function was prepared to automate the extraction, load, and transformation of data from 3 sources into a final Postgre Table

+##
+Inputs include a Kaggle Metadata file, Wikipedia JSON, and a Ratings extract

 ## Assumptions

 This pipeline is built upon a number of assumptions that were based upon the initial analysis.
 These assumptions include: